Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Process API.md

 ### Tokens Tokenize PAN Only
 #### Description

 This API endpoint will allow the user to save the tokenize PAN of the Merchant.
-For successfully saving tokenize PAN.
+For successfully saving tokenize PAN, the merchant's site ID needs to provided.
 To accomplish that, the API Client will create an instance of the class `TokensController` for invoking the method `TokensTokenizePANOnlyAsync`.

 ```markdown
     TokensTokenizePANOnlyAsync(